Facebook Pixel

 3. Forgetting the Final Validation

-The Pitfall: Returning left directly without checking if it's actually a fixed point.
+The Pitfall: Not checking if first_true_index is actually a fixed point.

 # INCORRECT approach

-The Pitfall: Using mid = (left + right) // 2 could theoretically cause overflow in languages with fixed integer sizes.
+The Pitfall: Using mid = (left + right) / 2 could cause overflow in languages with fixed integer sizes.

 Discover Your Strengths and Weaknesses: Take Our 5-Minute Quiz to Tailor Your Study Plan: